awsdocs/amazon-rekognition-developer-guide/doc_source/API_DescribeProjects.md

 # DescribeProjects<a name="API_DescribeProjects"></a>

-Lists and gets information about your Amazon Rekognition Custom Labels projects\.
+Gets information about your Amazon Rekognition Custom Labels projects\.

 This operation requires permissions to perform the `rekognition:DescribeProjects` action\.